Crispin Duenas

-Crispin Duenas (born January 5, 1986) is a Filipino-Canadian recurve archer who represented Canada at the 2008 Summer Olympics in Beijing, the 2012 Summer Olympics in London, the 2016 Summer Olympics in Rio de Janeiro, and the 2020 Summer Olympics in Tokyo.
+Crispin Natanie Duenas (born January 5, 1986) is a Filipino-Canadian recurve archer who represented Canada at the 2008 Summer Olympics in Beijing, the 2012 Summer Olympics in London, the 2016 Summer Olympics in Rio de Janeiro, and the 2020 Summer Olympics in Tokyo.

-He is one of Canada's top male archers with a successful international career as both a cadet and junior.
+Crispin is one of Canada's top male archers with a successful international career as both a cadet and junior.
 He holds degrees in physics and education from the University of Toronto.

 Career

 2008 Summer Olympics

 At the 2008 Summer Olympics in Beijing, Duenas finished his ranking round with a total of 664 points.
 This gave him the 16th seed for the final competition bracket in which he faced Magnus Petersson in the first round.
 Both scored 108 points in the regular match, and they had to go to an extra round.
 In this extra round, Duenas scored 18 points, while Petersson advanced to the second round with 19 points.

 Together with John David Burnes and Jason Lyon, he also took part in the team event.
 With his 664 score from the ranking round combined with the 644 of Burns and the 646 of Lyon, the Canadians were in 11th position after the ranking round.
 In the first round, they were beaten by the Italian team 219-217.
 Italy would go on to reach the final and win the silver medal.